 Once you’re in recovery, you’re probably amazed that you didn’t realize the control addiction had over you and your life.
 It controlled what you did, where you went, and who you spent time with.
-Addiction is all consuming, and it doesn’t give you a break, no matter how bad you need it.
+Addiction is all-consuming, and it doesn’t give you a break, no matter how bad you need it.

 It consumes your time, money, and sanity, as well as your relationships, morals, and reason.
 If you’re addicted to drugs or alcohol and ready to get sober, today’s the day.
-Call 800-654-0987 now to immediately talk to someone, get your questions answered, and find out what your treatment options are.

 It Made You Feel Like Crap

 And look like it too.
-When every day is focused on getting drugs so you don’t start withdrawing, it can be difficult to realize that you constantly feel like crap, even if you’re not going through withdrawal, as drug addiction has huge negative impacts on your health and wellness, from how you sleep to how you eat.
+When every day is focused on getting drugs so you don’t start withdrawing, it can be difficult to realize that you constantly feel bad, even if you’re not going through withdrawal, as drug addiction has huge negative impacts on your health and wellness, from how you sleep to how you eat.

 Drug and alcohol addiction also makes you look like someone else, like someone who doesn’t take care of him or herself, because, well, you weren’t taking care of yourself.
 You were getting high.

 When you’re addicted to drugs, those that were in your life before tend to disappear, either because they’re tired of seeing what addiction was doing to you or because you’ve pushed them away.
 That means you’re left with “new friends” that are also drug users.
 And these are the people that you spend your time with.

 Yet, once you stop using, you soon realize these people aren’t your friends.
 They don’t have your back.
 They don’t care how you’re doing.
 They were never your friends, they were just people to do drugs with.